vasav917/quiz-app/README.md

 Introduction

 The purpose of a quiz app is to provide a platform for users to engage in interactive quizzes for various objectives.
-These purposes can include:
+These purposes can include

 1.Learning and Education
 2.Skill Assessment